-If you love the potteries that are used to hold your order, you can purchase them from the gallery next to the café (^_-)-☆.
+If you love the potteries used to hold your order, you can purchase them from the gallery next to the café (^_-)-☆.

 How to Make a Reservation at Cafe ENSOU

-To reserve dine-in, or a particular tart, please give them a call at +81-748-83-1236 between 10 am and 5 pm from Monday to Saturday.
+To reserve dine-in or a particular tart, please fill in the webform HERE.
+You can also call them at +81-748-83-1236 between 10 am and 5 pm from Monday to Saturday.
 If you don’t speak Japanese, kindly check with the staff at your accommodation to see if they are happy to make the phone call on your behalf.

 Even if you plan to take them away, the tarts/cakes may be sold out or reserved on the day of your visit.
 So it is still recommended to make a booking.
 Note that reservation is taken up to one week before your visit for takeaway.

 Gallery & Cafe ENSOU’s Business Hours and Access Information

 - The Cafe is open from Thursday to Saturday.

 - For dine-in, from 1 pm to 2:45 pm and from 3 pm to 4:45 pm.